Raney-org/mkdocs-material/docs/school/informal-logic/learning-activity/week-3.md

+---
+tags:
+  - SCHOOL
+---

-# Week 3 learning activity notes
+# Week 3 learning activity

 ## WHAT YOU NEED TO KNOW